AI Readiness Assessment

 We start with leadership interviews and a short questionnaire to understand business goals, the current state of AI inside the company, and which use cases are already on the table.
 Output of this stage: a shared definition of scope – which business unit, which workflows, which constraints.

 We review the data your AI initiatives would actually rely on (sources, quality, access, governance) and the architecture they would plug into (APIs, integration points, infrastructure, on-prem vs. cloud rules).
-The deliverable is a readiness score across these dimensions, with concrete gaps named.
+The deliverable is a readiness score across these dimensions, with specific gaps named.

 What We Evaluate